 In the original publicity for the series, Niki is much more prominent than Claire (see the show's page image).
 Claire turned out to be one of the show's most popular characters; Niki... not so much.

 Orenthal Gibson (Gibby) on iCarly.
-To the extent that he starred in one of two pilots for a potential spinoff (the one that didn't become a series, mind).
+He was originally just a recurring extra who had a Running Gag of taking off his shirt and yelling his name.
+The fanbase loved him, so he started appearing more often.
+As of the fourth season, he was Promoted to Opening Titles, and he even starred in one of two pilots for a potential spinoff (the one that didn't become a series, mind).

 When the show began, it was quite clear that despite the largish cast, Olivia Benson and Elliot Stabler were the central characters.
 Then fans started noticing Fin Tutuola.
 While the original pair stayed the main focus, Ice-T's Fin had several episodes and even a significant Story Arc and Arch-Enemy, sometimes to the point that the main pair barely made an appearance.